yaqwsx/PcbDraw/doc/pcbdraw.md

 ## Eagle Boards

-Boards from Eagle CAD are not supported directly now.
+Boards from Eagle CAD are not supported directly now (and probably never will).
 You can import an Eagle board into KiCAD and then feed it into PcbDraw.
-This works fine (PcbDraw can deal with different layer names, etc.), however there are minor flaws with the import and user labels and via stitching can disappear (which is usually fine for the purposes of drawing).
+Since version 5 the import feature works great.